brothwell/local-env-setup/README.md

 ## Feedback

-If you have any suggestions comments or feedback, please leave a GitHub Issue or feel free to submit a pull request.
+If you have any suggestions, comments or feedback, please leave a GitHub Issue or feel free to submit a pull request.